Good boy!

 More information and sample images.
 For more information, Image Stacker's documentation is available here, as well as a gallery of sample images produced using Image Stacker.

 Screenshot.
-Image Stacker is distributed in two forms, a Windows version (pictured below) and a DOS version that can be run from the command prompt and incorporated into scripts and batch files.
+Image Stacker is a windows program (pictured below), but can also be run from the command-line and easily incorporated into scripts and batch files.

 Image Stacker Main Screen

 Distribution Status.
-Image Stacker is distributed as shareware, meaning you are expected to "register" it (i.e. pay $17) to purchase the program.
-While Image Stacker will operate without registration, it is limited to processing 10 images with sizes no larger than 640x480 pixels.
+Image Stacker is distributed as shareware, meaning you are expected to register it by purchasing a license.
+While Image Stacker will operate without a license, it is limited to processing 10 images with sizes no larger than 640x480 pixels.
 Image Stacker comes with no warranty and TawbaWare and the author take no responsibility for any damages caused by the use of this program.

 Back to Tawbaware HomePage